Flooding is the nation’s most common and costliest disaster. Ninety percent of all U.S. disasters involve some flooding.

 - Play it safe.
 Additional flooding or flash floods can occur.
 Listen for local warnings and information.

 - If your car stalls in rising waters, get out immediately and climb to higher ground.

 - Listen to the radio or television and do not return home until authorities say it is safe to do so.

 When you return home, follow these safety tips:

 - If your home, apartment or business has suffered damage, file a claim with your insurance company right away.

 - Do not use matches, cigarette lighters or any other open flame in or around structures since gas may be trapped inside.
 Use a flashlight instead.

 - Turn off the electricity at the main breaker or fuse box, even if the power is off in your neighborhood.
 Do not turn power back on until an electrician has inspected your system for safety.

-- Until authorities say your water supply is safe, vigorously boil water for drinking and food preparation for at least 1 minute before using.
+- Until authorities say your water supply is safe, vigorously boil water for drinking and food preparation for at least 1 minute.